Chris Loschetter: Second place

 From 2003 to 2012, Loschetter made it to the title match on four occasions, losing all four times as opponents averaged 260.5 against him.
 He was denied his first major title when he was defeated by Patrick Allen in the final match of the 2004–05 PBA World Championship, 235–210.
 One of the closest times he came to winning was in 2008 at the Pepsi Championship, when he was the #1 seed going into the title match but got beat by fellow Brunswick pro staff member Brad Angelo, 256–215.
 Loschetter was also chosen to represent Brunswick at the 2012 PBA Summer Shootout alongside Sean Rash.
 Although it wouldn’t count as a PBA Tour Title, Loschetter and Rash made the championship match, to face Jason Belmonte and Pete Weber.
-However, needing a mark and good count to win, Loschetter left the 3-4-6-7 in the 10th frame, and after leaving the 4 pin on his spare attempt, Team Brunswick lost 244-233.
+However, needing a mark and good count to win, Loschetter left the 3-4-6-7 split in the 10th frame, and after leaving the 4 pin on his spare attempt, Team Brunswick lost 244–233.

 First PBA Tour title

 On June 1, 2013, Chris ended a title drought of nine years and 153 events on the Tour by winning the Lucas Oil PBA Wolf Open in Wauwatosa, WI.
-As the #1 qualifier for the event, he only had to bowl one game in the televised final, in which he defeated four-time PBA titleist Bill O'Neill, 264–231.
+As the #1 qualifier for the event, he only had to bowl one game in the televised final, in which he defeated four-time PBA titlist Bill O'Neill, 264–231.
 At the time, Chris had the third-longest active streak of PBA events (behind Joe Ciccone and Nathan Bohr) without a win.